cseanburns/personal_knowledge_mgmt/src/9-library-sources-part-1.md

 but Infokat let's you export citations manually, too.
 You can have the item emailed to you, or print it out, and more.

-If the items is available as a print item,
+If the item is available as a print item,
 Infokat will tell you where in the library it's located (i.e., shelf and floor), and it will also tell you which library the book is located, since UK Libraries has many locations aside from W.T.
 Young.
-If the items is not available electronically or in print at one of the UK Library locations, this is where you can request the items via interlibrary loan.
+If the item is not available electronically or in print at one of the UK Library locations, this is where you can request the items via interlibrary loan.